A short cut to your classic stuffed peppers but quicker and easier without sacrificing any of the amazing flavor at all. 1-Pot awesomeness!

-Traditionally made with ground up animal parts (Yikes) and white rice, we are making it cruelty-free without meat and actually healthy, nutritious and good for you.
-You can literally eat this every day If you wanted to.
+Traditionally made with ground up animal parts (Yikes) and white rice, we are making this soup cruelty-free without meat and actually healthy, nutritious and good for you.
+You can literally eat this every day with a chunk of crusty bread If you wanted to.

 There’s meaty texture from mushrooms and instead of empty white rice we are using nutty farro grains that are packed with nutrients, tasty and filling.

-I like to use a colorful mix of bell peppers, If you seem to be fond of just green, or orange or red varieties by all means use those.
+I like to use a colorful mix of bell peppers.
+If you seem to be fond of just green, or orange or red varieties or even banana peppers, by all means use those.
 I like the marriage of flavors between the bitterness of the greens and the sweetness of the others.

 This Stuffed Pepper Soup Is Everything:

-Watch How To Make Easy Stuffed Pepper Soup:
+How To Make Vegan Stuffed Pepper Soup Video:

 - 3-4 bell peppers -diced